-From Maine to Florida, there’s no denying that the East Coast offers a variety of cities and cultures to choose from.
-Whether you’re looking to advance your career or trying to find a place to retire, there’s something for everyone in this diverse part of the country.
-Here’s a closer look at some of the best places to live on the East Coast, no matter what stage of life you might be in!
+Looking to move to the East Coast?
+Whether you’re hoping to advance your career in a new city or trying to find a place to settle down for retirement, there’s something for everyone along the eastern side of the country.
+Here are some of the top places to live on the East Coast!

 - Ashburn, VA